plone/training/ttw/index.rst

 ..  warning::

       This chapter is still work in progress!

+:About: Customize Plone Through-The-Web
+:Level: All levels
+:Status: Work in progress

 .. toctree::
    :maxdepth: 3
    :hidden:
    :caption: "Through-The-Web"

-   Customizing Logo And CSS Of Default Theme <basic>
+   basic
    Configuring And Customizing Plone <configuring_customizing>
    Introduction To Diazo Theming <ttw-advanced>
    Creating A Custom Theme Based On Barceloneta <ttw-advanced_2>